qq8-qq8/wapy/README.md

 **4.** Import wapy.py in your python file with <span style="color: plum">import</span> <span style="color: gray">wapy</span>.

 Make sure your Python is up to date!
-WAPY was coded in **Python 3.8.6**, so if your Python version is to new or to old, there may occur errors or bugs.
+WAPY was coded in **Python 3.8.6**, so if your Python version is too new or too old, there may occur errors or bugs.

 <br>